top of page

 The Visit

-"Breathtaking".
-Its the word I would use approaching this memorial.
+Its the only word I would use approaching this memorial.

 Standing there, I couldn't help but think of my own grandfather, Flight Lieutenant John Islwyn Jones, who flew Wellington bombers during the war, and was shot down but survived (one of his quotes was “if you must come down in the sea…..Choose a Wellington”).
 And also of his Brother, Daniel Jones (RAF Gunner) Who was shot down and lost at sea.
 It's a humbling reminder of the bravery and dedication of the young men who took to the skies, and it makes a memorial like this feel deeply personal.

 This monument is so much more than a sculpture; it is the result of years of tireless work and dedication.
 It's a vital memorial for Lincolnshire and Nottinghamshire, but its importance extends far beyond.
 It honors the 70,000 brave aircrews from over 60 nationalities who lost their lives in service, with Bomber Command accounting for a staggering 55,573 of those casualties.
-Seeing it today, I was reminded of how crucial it is to remember their sacrifice.
+Seeing it today, I was reminded of how crucial it is to remember their sacrifice, and this is what this article covers, please read on

 **Let's just start this off with a very, VERY serious note**